masroorrizvi/getting-cleaning-data/README.md

-# README File for the Getting and Cleaning Data Course Project
+# README File - Getting and Cleaning Data Course Project

 First of all, many thanks for evaluating my course project.
 As mentioned in the starting instructions, I'll start with explaining the contents of run_analysis.R file.